tekist/tekist.github.io/about.md

 banner: /assets/images/lights4.webp
 ---

-Hello!
+<p class="margin-top-1rem">Hello!
 My name's Garrett Haynes and I'm obsessed with technology.
 At the age of 12, I began programming games as a hobby.
-This hobby blossomed into an award-winning passion.
-Interactive media is at the heart of my interests.
+This hobby blossomed
+into an award-winning passion.
+Interactive media is at the heart of my interests.</p>

 In high school, I won a 24 hour programming jam for a game I solo developed called QWERTY.
 Only a few months later I placed second at a game jam hosted by my local community.
 I also began [a YouTube channel](https://www.youtube.com/channel/UC8QdG3gEgAowSyI9ZRwSwbQ) around this time which would go on to accrue millions of views.
 My most popular video was even featured by mainstream gaming outlets [such as PC Gamer](https://www.pcgamer.com/see-a-city-of-200000-swept-away-by-sewage-in-cities-skylines/) and Kotaku.